A Health and Social care professional providing care and support to a patient.

 On your application form, you'll need to know our institution code - it's L24 - and the course code.
 If you click through to the UCAS website using the button below, it'll take you to the right place with all the information you need.

-You'll need to write a personal statement - we've prepared a guide to help you.
+As part of your application, you'll need to write a personal statement - we've prepared a guide to help you.

-There's lots more information about the application process on the UCAS website, or you can get in touch with our admissions team who will be happy to help:
+There's lots more information about the application process on the UCAS website, or you can get in touch with our Admissions team who will be happy to help:

 Graduate opportunities